+- Change in Net Position: The ending net position (assets and deferred outflows that exceed liabilities and deferred inflows) was \$71.39 million, which was an increase of \$0.06 million.
+This is primarily due to \$0.25 million gain from operations, \$1.54 million addition from net non-operating activities (taxes, operating grants and environmental expenses and revenues), and \$0.13 million increase from capital grant contributions.
+However, this was offset by a prior period adjustment of \$1.86 million as a result of the implementation of GASB Statement No. 75 Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions (OPEB).
+Operating revenues increased overall by \$1.01 million or 10.0%, primarily due to a higher than projected increase across all business lines. - Assets: Total assets of the Port were \$85.6 million, which was an increase of \$.77 million.
+Net capital assets (land, buildings, improvements and equipment net of accumulated depreciation) comprised \$66.9 million or 78% of total assets.
+A significant portion of the Port's assets were comprised of cash and investments, for a sum of \$16.6 million of which \$0.83 million was restricted (custodial account, debt service and customer deposits/prepaids), while the rest was available to be used for any purpose. - Liabilities: The Port's total liabilities increased 3.5% or \$0.47 million in 2018.
+The largest increase was \$1.80 million of OPEB liability as a result of GASB Statement No. 75.
+However, this was offset by a number of smaller decreases in areas including environmental remediation liability (decrease of approx. \$0.20 million), long-term debt (decrease of \$0.47 million), and pension liability (decrease of \$0.53 million) - Deferred Inflows and Outflows: In 2018, the Port recognized a slight decrease in deferred outflows and an increase in deferred inflows of \$232,864 as a result of the GASB 68 pension reporting guidance which recognizes timing differences in payments relating to the liability associated with the state pension program.
+GASB 68 is discussed further in Note 12 Pension Plans.

-- Change in Net Position: The ending net position (assets and deferred outflows that exceed liabilities and deferred inflows) was \$71.39 million, which was an increase of \$1.64 million.
-This is the result of (\$.74) million loss from operations after depreciation of \$2.48 million, \$1.55 million addition from net non-operating activities (taxes, operating grants and environmental expenses and revenues), and \$0.83 million increase from capital grant contributions.
+- Change in Net Position: The ending net position (assets and deferred outflows that exceed liabilities and deferred inflows) was \$71.33 million, which was an increase of \$1.58 million.
+This is the result of (\$.80) million loss from operations after depreciation of \$2.48 million, \$1.55 million addition from net non-operating activities (taxes, operating grants and environmental expenses and revenues), and \$0.83 million increase from capital grant contributions.
 Operating revenues increased overall by \$0.63 million or 6.6%, primarily due to a higher than projected increase across all business lines. - Assets: Total assets of the Port were \$84.8 million, which was an increase of \$.47 million.
 Net capital assets (land, buildings, improvements and equipment net of accumulated depreciation) comprised \$63.4 million or 75% of total assets.
-A significant portion of the Port's assets were substantially comprised of cash and investments, for a sum of \$19.0 million of which \$1.2 million was restricted (custodial account, debt service and customer deposits/prepaids), while the rest was available to be used for any purpose. - Liabilities: The Port's total liabilities decreased 10.5% or \$1.57 million in 2017.
-The largest decreases were 1) \$0.64 million of pension liability primarily due to the state decreasing the allocation percentages for determining each public entity's liability; and 2) \$0.48 million long-term debt due to planned debt service payments; and 3) \$0.24 million decrease in total environmental remediation liabilities. - Deferred Inflows and Outflows: In 2017 the Port recognized a decrease in deferred outflows of \$134,250 and an increase in deferred inflows of \$258,125 as a result of the GASB 68 pension reporting guidance which recognizes timing differences in payments relating to the liability associated with the state pension program.
-GASB 68 is discussed further in Note 12 - Pension Plans.
+A significant portion of the Port's assets were substantially comprised of cash and investments, for a sum of \$19.0 million of which \$1.0 million was restricted (custodial account, debt service and customer deposits/prepaids), while the rest was available to be used for any purpose. - Liabilities: The Port's total liabilities decreased 10.5% or \$1.57 million in 2017.
+The largest decreases were 1) \$0.64 million of pension liability primarily due to the state decreasing the allocation percentages for determining each public entity's liability; and 2) \$0.48 million long-term debt due to planned debt service payments; and 3) \$0.24 million decrease in total environmental remediation liabilities.

-- Change in Net Position: The ending net position (assets and deferred outflows that exceed liabilities and deferred inflows) was \$69.76 million, which was an increase of \$8.93 million.
-This is the result of (\$0.63) million loss from operations after depreciation of \$2.23 million, \$3.11 million addition from net non-operating activities (taxes, operating grants and environmental expenses and revenues), and \$6.45 million increase from capital grant contributions.
-Operating revenues increased overall by \$0.83 million or 10%, primarily due to an increase in the export log market which provides revenues for Marine Terminals and Log Handling.
-Marina revenues have been experiencing a slow decline over the past several years but held stable at \$2.5 million in 2016.
-All other lines of business remained stable with revenues similar to previous years. - Assets: Total assets of the Port were \$84.4 million, which was an increase of \$7.2 million.
-Net capital assets (land, buildings, improvements and equipment net of accumulated depreciation) comprised \$60.5 million or 72% of total assets.
-A significant portion of the Port's assets were substantially comprised of cash and investments, for a sum of \$20.2 million of which \$1.7 million was restricted (custodial account, debt service and customer deposits/prepaids), while the rest was available to be used for any purpose. - Liabilities: The Port's total liabilities decreased 2% or \$0.24 million in 2016.
-The largest decrease was \$0.77 million of long-term debt due to planned debt service payments.
-Other significant changes included a \$0.71 million decrease in total environmental remediation liabilities and a \$0.42 million increase in pension liability relating to the GASB 68 recognition of liability for the state retirement plan.
-In 2016 the Port also recognized \$0.66 million of unearned revenue related to funding received in advance for planned future environmental monitoring expenses.